Your web browser is out of date

 What should you be doing now to prepare your church for the future?

-Regardless of the times or situations you find yourself in, “Be watchful, stand firm in the faith, act like men, be strong.
+"Hard times create strong men”--and strong churches.
+We can be thankful for trials because we know the good God who is using them to refine and strengthen us (Romans 5:3-4; James 1:2-3).
+Regardless of what kind of difficult times you find yourself in, “Be watchful, stand firm in the faith, act like men, be strong.
 Let all that you do be done in love” (1 Corinthians 16:13-14).
-Pray and have peace (Philippians 4:6-7), knowing that God is still on His throne.
+Pray and have peace (Philippians 4:6-7) knowing that God is still on His throne.